Frederick Seymour: Involvement in Indigenous Political Relations (1864–1869)

 We know the good heart of the Queen for the Indians.
 You bring that good heart with you, so we are happy to welcome you.
 We wish to become good Indians, and to be friends with the white people….
 Please to protect our land, that it will not be small for us: many are well pleased with their reservations, and many wish that their reservations be marked out for them.

-Seymour accepted this petition, and once the Salish and Sto:lo nations left back to their lands, Seymour admitted that he felt "he had established with them some of the same rapport that Douglas, their "Great Chief", had previously enjoyed (Ormsby 8).
-However, in many oral histories, Seymour is regarded as "someone who broke promises" and "has been dubbed as a bad person".
-The sentiments were brought on by Seymour's follow of the governmental policy that "Native peoples could neither own nor occupy land that the crown had made available to settlers".
+Seymour believed that his acceptance of this petition "established with them some of the same rapport that Douglas, their "Great Chief", had previously enjoyed": but many indigenous oral histories describe Seymour as "someone who broke promises" and "a bad person" because he maintained the British policy that indigenous people "could neither own nor occupy land that the crown had made available to settlers".